webo-agency/en/content/uslugi/wsparcie-i-rozwoj.md

 ---

 #subtitle
-*3/* Wsparcie Drupal, Wordpress, Prestashop
+*3/* Drupal, Wordpress, Prestashop support

 #title
-### Supportujemy strony i sklepy wykonane na *popularnych platformach*
+### We support websites and stores made on *popular platforms*.

 #description
-Specjalizujemy się w obsłudze i programowaniu serwisów, stron i sklepów zbudowanych na platformach Open Source: CMS Drupal, Wordpress CMS, Prestashop.
+We specialize in the maintenance and programming of websites, pages and stores built on open source platforms: CMS Drupal, Wordpress CMS, Prestashop.

 :::::::